Divyanshi-Singhal27/Disease_Prediction_Model/README.md

-🩺 Disease Prediction Model using Machine Learning
+e🩺 Disease Prediction Model using Machine Learning

 A machine learning-based web application that predicts possible diseases based on user-input symptoms.
 The goal is to assist in early diagnosis and healthcare awareness by leveraging data science and AI.